Zoologica Scripta

 Zoologica Scripta is a bimonthly peer-reviewed scientific journal on systematic zoology, published by Wiley-Blackwell on behalf of the Norwegian Academy of Science and Letters and the Royal Swedish Academy of Sciences.
 It was established in 1972.
-The current chief editor is Per Sundberg.
+The editor-in-chief since 2023 is Lutz Bachmann (Natural History Museum at the University of Oslo).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.140, ranking it 12th out of 174 journals in the category "Zoology".